 This is the left most column that appears on the dashboard.
 This column can also be accessed in numerous other windows in onCourse, allowing you to quickly access any part of the application in just a few clicks.
 Click the burger icon in the top left to display the column if it's hidden.
 Click the 'x' to collapse it.

-is the best way to gain one-click access to almost all the different areas of the application.
-Initially, Favorites will only show Quick Enrol, however if you click the Edit button it will change to say 'Save' and all the windows you can reach from this section will be displayed.
+Favourites is the best way to gain one-click access to almost all the different areas of the application.
+Initially, Favorites will only show Checkout (Quick Enrol), however if you click the All button it will change to show all the available windows and any on-demand scripts you have available.
 If you hover your mouse, you'll see a heart icon appear next to it.
 Click it to add that window to your Favorites window, and click it again to remove it.
 Click 'Save' to save your changes.

 Checkout (Quick Enrol) will always appear in Favourites.